 If these URLs are incorrect, then WordPress will redirect you back to the login page.

-Don’t forget to replace example.com with your own domain name.
+Don’t forget to replace ‘example.com’ with your own domain name.

-After that save your changes and upload the file back to your website.
+After that, save your changes and upload the file back to your website.

-You can now visit your website and try to log in and hopefully, this would have fixed the issue for you.
+You can now visit your WordPress website and try to log in.
+Hopefully, this will have fixed the issue for you.
+If it didn’t, then continue reading for additional troubleshooting steps.

-Delete .htaccess File in WordPress
+Method 3: Delete .htaccess File in WordPress

 After that, go ahead and delete the .htaccess file from your website.

-Next, open the wp-admin directory and if there is a .htaccess file there, then go ahead and delete it as well.
+Next, open the wp-admin directory, and if there is a .htaccess file there, then go ahead and delete it as well.

 You can now try to log in to your WordPress website.
-If you succeed, then this means that your .htaccess file was stopping you from logging into WordPress.
+If you succeed, then this means that your .htaccess file was stopping you from logging in to WordPress.

-Sometimes WordPress plugins can cause this issue especially if there is a conflict between two plugins.
+Sometimes, WordPress plugins can cause this issue, especially if there is a conflict between two plugins.

-Simply rename the plugins folder to plugins_backup.
+Simply rename the plugins folder to ‘plugins_backup’.
 This will deactivate all WordPress plugins installed on your website.

-Once you have deactivated all plugins, try to logging in to your WordPress site.
+Once you have deactivated all plugins, try logging in to your WordPress site.
 If you succeed, then this means that one of your plugins was causing the issue.

-Revert Back to the Default Theme
+Method 5: Revert Back to the Default Theme

 Once you have done that, then try logging in again.
 If you succeed, then this means your theme was causing the issue.